Last updated September, 2022

 However, an important word of caution: just because your test result is statistically significant doesn’t always mean it’s truly trustworthy.

+P-value works with α as truth barometer.
 It answers the question: if the null hypothesis is true, how likely is it the outcome will occur?

-A p-value lower than α, usually set at ≤0.05, means the outcome is unlikely due to random chance.
+A p-value lower than or equal to α, usually set at 0.05, means the outcome is unlikely due to random chance.
 The result is surprising and, therefore, significant.

 The lower the p-value, the more significant the finding.

+Currently, statistical significance is the standard, accepted way to declare a winner in frequentist A/B testing.
 Whether it should be or not is a whole other topic.
-One that’s up for serious debate. . .
+One that’s up for serious debate.

 But for now, statistical significance is what we use.
 So apply it.
 Properly.

 Congrats!
 You’ve just made it through this article, and have hopefully learned some things along the way.